Forest Documentation & Tutorials

 {P, L}

-is an iterator that points to node $P$ on the leading edge:
+• {N, T} is an iterator that points to node $N$ on the trailing edge:

 {N, T}